 The organic co-op, Ground Grocer, operates every Saturday in the big shed.
 Partnering with Food Connect, Ground Grocer sources produce from carefully chosen sustainable organic farms between North NSW and Currumbin Valley and Tweed.
 Of particular interest are local deli items from Local Fusion Foods in the Eco Village, dried foods from Nutra Organics in Currumbin Creek Road, and trays of baked goods from Burleigh Baker.

-The newly established Pasture & Co sits alongside Ground Grocer, facing the entrance to the village on the newly-named precinct, Ground.
+Pasture & Co sits alongside Ground Grocer, facing the entrance to the village on the eco-conscious precinct, Ground.

 Newly-renovated, the café is a breath of fresh air in its décor and food.
 Reusing as much existing shelving as possible, owner Dani Riley has painted the walls white, adding a reclaimed brick-fronted servery.
 The menu is also earthy and real.
 A modern menu, it uses organic and spray-free produce, emphasizing the flavours of food, out of the ground onto the plate.
 Golden Bean-winning Nats Coffee from Alstonville is the café’s coffee of choice, an organic blend of local and imported beans.
 What remains the same is the view across lawn to the ‘Highlands’ and pine forests of Mt Tomewin.